kaputnikGo/PilferShush_Scanner/README.md

 Android near-ultra high frequency (NUHF) listener with microphone polling and NUHF/ACR SDK detector

 Test application for researching methods of discovering use of audio beacons.
+- compile API 28 (Pie, 9.0), Android Studio 3.2.1 stable, AndroidX libs
-Added full passive and active jammers.
+- Added full passive and active jammers run as a foreground service.
-Updating to match PilferShush Jammer app.
+- Conform to PilferShush Jammer app release version 3.0.1
-Adding checks for (ACR) Audio Content Recognition SDKs.
+- rewrite AudioSettings and deps for use with Bundle

    vers.
-2.3.1
+3.0.1
    - min API 18 (4.3)
    - target API 26 (8.x)
    - compiled API 26 (8.x)